Providing for your pet in your Will – is your pet property?

 Under Australian law, pets and animals are classified as property.
 Therefore, you can mention pets and animals in your Will.
 This is as a Specific Gift.
 You can also state how your pet is cared for.

 However, if you do not make a Specific Gift in your Will, your Residuary Beneficiaries inherit your pet.
 You own your house, bank account, cars and a pet.
 The pet is just another asset that is given to your Residuary Beneficiaries.
-It you trust the Beneficiaries in your Will to look after your pet, then you probably do not need a Specific Gift.
+If you trust the Beneficiaries in your Will to look after your pet, then you probably do not need a Specific Gift.

 $12m in a Will to a dog called ‘Trouble’ – challenging a Will that leaves money to a pet